kosmtik/kosmtik-deploy/README.md

     "username": "foo",
     "password": "123456",
-    "root": "xxx/yyyy/zzz",  // remote root where to scp your project "ignore": ['this/dir', 'this/file.txt']  // paths to be ignored, can be regex }
+    "root": "xxx/yyyy/zzz",  // remote root where to scp your project "ignore": ['this/dir', 'this/file.txt']  // paths to be ignored, can be regex, "xml": "mapnik.xml"  // Name of the created Mapnik XML }
 ```